CSBinusInternational/1st-HTML-project/README.md

-This is a tribute page for Bruno Major
+This is a tribute page for Bruno Major.
 This page is created using HTML and CSS respectively